 So you want to be a mocker?

 Do you like arguing?
 Acting?
 Law?
 Being right?
-Does your ultimate fantasy involve re-enacting scenes from Boston Legal, Law & Order, or 12 Angry Men?
+Does your ultimate fantasy involve re-enacting scenes from Suits, Law & Order, or 12 Angry Men?
 Are you interested in traveling all over the country, writing killer cross-examinations, or winning huge trophies?
 You've come to the right place.

 Activities Fair: